-Single Trigger vs Double Trigger Vesting Acceleration and Its Impact on Employee Retention
+Single Trigger vs Double Trigger Accelerated Vesting and Its Impact on Employee Retention

 During a merger or acquisition (M&A), the exact moment a deal is agreed and confirmed can be an exciting, albeit challenging time, especially for those involved in overseeing the delivery of a M&A.